gcash/bchd/bchrpc/README.md

 ## Overview

-This package provides a gRPC which when combined with the `addrindex` and `txindex` provides a powerful API for supporting Bitcoin Cash applications.
+This package provides a gRPC API which when combined with the `addrindex` and `txindex` provides a powerful API for supporting Bitcoin Cash applications.
 At present the API only exposes public methods for interacting with transactions and blocks.
 It does not expose any methods which can control the node so it is safe to expose the API publicly.
 To control the node continue using